Who’s Who in the Department of Political Science

 Susan E. Scarrow

-Robert A. Carp, James Granato, Richard Murray, Susan E. Scarrow, Kent Tedin, Gregory Weiher
+Jeremy Bailey, Robert A. Carp, James Granato, Renu Khator, Richard Murray, Brandon Rottinghaus, Susan E. Scarrow, Kent Tedin, Gregory Weiher

-Tanya Bagashka, Scott Basinger, Francisco Cantu, Jeff Church, Jennifer Clark, Jeronimo Cortina, Ryan Kennedy, Justin Kirkland, Patrick Shea, Elizabeth Simas, Lydia Tiede, Ling Zhu
+Eduardo Aleman, Tanya Bagashka, Scott Basinger, Jason Casellas, Jeffrey Church, Jennifer Clark, Jeronimo Cortina, Ryan Kennedy, Justin Kirkland, Pablo Pinto, Lydia Tiede

-Victor L. Mote, Joseph L. Nogee, Gholam Razi, John Sloan, Alan Stone, Robert D. Thomas
+Donald Lutz, Joseph L. Nogee, John Sloan, Alan Stone, Robert D. Thomas

 The political science program focuses on the study of theories of government, government processes, and political forces that contribute to the formation, evolution, and operation of government.
 Students are offered a wide range of courses in several areas including political theory, comparative politics, international politics, American government, public law, public administration, and methodology.
 These areas draw on the related disciplines of economics, history, and sociology.